Arvatel/S24-core-course-labs/app_python/PYTHON.md

 * Use virtual environment for isolated development
 * Use .gitignore to avoid uploading unnecessary files that can be retrieved from
 * Include a requirements.txt file for dependencies

+## Unit tests
+Unit tests have been added to the project.

+Tests include testing of:
+* Getting time
+* Time formating
+* Workflow

+Tests use the unittest library

+## Best practices implemented
+* Flask HTML templating - allows dynamic content rendering and helps separate frontend and backend
+* Separation of the main sections of the app - backend logic in the 'main.py', while templates used for frontend in the separate folder